friedsilicon/poma/docs/development/contributing.md

 # Contributing

-Guidelines for contributing to the YANG Modelling workspace.
+Guidelines for contributing to the PoMa workspace.

 ## Overview